Skip to main content Skip to footer

 The Neighbourhood Tree Planting Program in Kingston lets property owners buy discounted trees to plant on their land.
 It is part of the city’s climate action and community health work.

-You buy one or two trees at a time for $20 each from a selection of eleven species.
+You can buy up to three trees at a time for $20 each from a selection of eleven species.
 They are sold on a first-come, first-served basis.
 If you need help choosing, planting or having trees delivered trees please email Leaf Kingston for assistance.

 Remember, you can only buy trees for properties you own in Kingston, not for friends or family.
 You can purchase the trees through PerfectMind, the city's online portal, or in person at the INVISTA Centre or Artillery Park during the sale period.